 Now, let's switch to an example society that is doing very good work.
 In 1957, a group in California decided to found a group to research this guy and others like him and more.
 This is their website.

 It's partly based in Berkeley (CA).
 They use WordPress nicely.
 But, their research work is real nice.
 There is some discussion, below.
 But, they have a Rendevouz that is planned and allows people to walk in Jedediah's steps, if you would.
 And, he covered a whole lot of western states, as an early traveler.
-I will look at one, below, a little.
+We will look at one, below, a little.

 Being brief, just like the NEHGS helps lead the way, the JSS shines, too.
 Jedediah Smith was born in 1799, so he's a post-Revolution baby.
 His parents were in New York.
 They both have New England pedigree.
 By 1822, he was in St. Louis.
 Mind you, this was before the trails kicked in (see Gardner, KS at the split).
 After that, he went many places.
 He helped establish the Oregon Trail's route.